Digital skills can speed up recovery in South Africa’s jobs rich tourism sector

 Charity Phakathi

-Charity serves as the Finance Executive for The Collective X. Her responsibilities include overseeing Opex and Sustainability, Governance policies, Financial Modeling, Legal and Contracting, as well as preparing Annual Financial Statements for the entity.
+Charity serves as the Executive of Finance and Governance for Collective X. Her responsibilities include overseeing Opex and Sustainability, Governance policies, Financial Modelling, Legal and Contracting, as well as preparing Annual Financial Statements for the entity.
 She has 30 years of experience in finance, primarily in the corporate and banking sectors.
 Charity is a Wits Alumni with various qualifications in Financial Accounting and Tax.

 Andy Searle